TejasQ/tejaskumar.com/blog/1580132459957__why-i-think-remote-work-is-incredible.md

 ## Prior Art

 In all my on-site desk jobs, I’ve often struggled with self care: I rarely had the chance to get enough sleep, and when I did, it was seldom stress-free.
 Morning meetings would ruin the night before, and location-sensitive events would interrupt the regular working day.
 The result?
 Less-than-happy Tejas.

 ## On-site work in a nutshell

-To put it succinctly, my experience working on-site was so:
+To put it succinctly, my experience working on-site looked a lot like this:

-* Go to bed stressing out about waking up on time and making the morning Standup
+* Go to bed stressing out about waking up on time and making the morning standup
 * Can’t sleep because I REALLY WANT TO FALL ASLEEP right now
 * Wake up unrested, continue to stress out about being on time
 * Get to the office on time to find out the morning meeting moved
-* Ok, at least there’s free coffee
+* Ok, at least there’s free coffee ☕️
 * Start coding
-* Ah, it’s time for the [probably unneeded] meeting
+* Ah, it’s time for the (probably unneeded) meeting
-* *talk talk talk^
+* _talk talk talk_
 * Okay where was I
 * Start coding
 * Oh it’s time for lunch